dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 #### Can't completely remove types until a long Obsolete period

-The simplest thing we could do to solve the main problem this document describes would be to remove all UI-framework-specific types from the public API surface area of `System.Reactive`.
+The simplest thing we could do to solve the main problem this document describes would be to completely remove all UI-framework-specific types from the public API surface area of `System.Reactive`.
 (We would still need to retain the `netX.0-windows10.0.19041` target to be able to provide proper suspend/resume handling.
 We would drop the `net472` and `uap10.0.18362` targets.)
 The UI-framework-specific types could be moved into UI-specific NuGet packages, and we'd also need a Windows Runtime package as a home for Windows-specific but non-UI-framework-specific features such as integration with `IAsyncOperation<T>`.
 Applications would not be left in the lurch: all functionality would remain available, it would just be distributed slightly differently.

 Unfortunately, this would create some serious new problems.
 Consider an application that depends on two libraries that use different versions of Rx.
 Let's suppose `LibraryBefore` depends on Rx 6.0, and `LibraryAfter` depends on some hypothetical future Rx 7.0 that makes the change just described.
 So we have this sort of dependency tree: